WOOLWORTH ON FIFTH

 means opening up history.

-On April 11, 1960, another wave of students came to Woolworth to sit in at the lunch counter.
-When the students arrived at the first floor lunch counter, Woolworth immediately closed it.
-Store employees stood at the stairs going up to the mezzanine lunch counter, only allowing whites to go upstairs to the upper level.
+April 11, 1960, brought another wave of African American students to the first floor lunch counter at Woolworth.
+When the students arrived at that lunch counter, Woolworth staff immediately closed the first floor counter.
+Store employees then stood at the stairs going up to the mezzanine lunch counter, only allowing white customers access to the upper level lunch counter.

-On April 19, 1960, the home of Civil Rights Attorney Z. Alexander Looby was bombed.
-That day, four thousand students, including John Lewis, marched to the courthouse to confront Mayor Ben West.
-When Fisk student Diane Nash asked Mayor West if segregation at lunch counters was morally right, he answered no. This day started process of desegregation at downtown lunch counters.
+On April 19, 1960, the home of Nashville Civil Rights Attorney Z. Alexander Looby was bombed.
+That same day, four thousand students, including a young John Lewis, marched to the courthouse and confronted Mayor Ben West.
+Among those marching was Fisk University student Diane Nash, who is credited with asking Mayor West if segregation at the lunch counters was morally right.
+Mayor West answered no and the official process of desegregation at downtown lunch counters began.